learning-zone/html-basics/README.md

     <option value="Safari">
 </datalist>
 ```
-**2.) meter**: indicates a numeric value that falls within a range.
+**2.)
+Meter Tag**: indicates a numeric value that falls within a range.
 The tag supports a number of attributes:
 value: If you don’t specify a value, the first numeric value inside the `<meter></meter>` pair becomes the value.
 * **max**: The maximum possible value of the item.
 * **min**: The minimum possible value of the item.